aicenter/FUP/lectures/lecture12.md

   c2 --> out(Output)
 ```

 In procedural languages, mutating state is so simple and natural that we often do not even think
 explicitly about the fact that we are performing a stateful computation.
 Unfortunately, in
 functional programming we so far had to *explicitly pass around* states (i.e. variables which we
-wanted to update), because we want to avoid mutation of (global) variable.
+wanted to update), because we want to avoid mutation of (global) variables.
 While this potentially
 makes our code more safe and easier to reason about, it comes at the cost of somewhat clunky
 implementations and repetitive boiler plate.